supermomo668/GraphNN-based-molecular-classification-and-regression/README.md

 - **Extend any of the Must-Haves**: Go into more depth on any of the above sections.

 ### Additional Notes
-- We want you to think about interesting deep learning approaches to the problem, but we are not necessarily looking for a state-of-the-art deep model, so no need to spend time chasing small performance improvements.
-- We want to see that you've thought through the problem and made reasonable assumptions justified by the data, so explain your reasoning for your assumptions or decisions.
 - Provide a detailed summary of your approach and results in either markdown or a jupyter notebook.
 Document your efforts even when they are not successful.
 - Do your best to keep your code and outputs organized.
 - Chemistry knowledge is not required.
 If you are unfamiliar, [`rdkit`](https://www.rdkit.org/docs/index.html) is a decent place to start.